SimonGino/aicommit/README_en.md

 ### Manual Installation

-1. Download the latest release package:
+1. Download the latest release:
    - Visit the [Releases](https://github.com/SimonGino/aicommit/releases) page
-   - Download the version suitable for your system
+   - Choose the version suitable for your system

 2. Extract and install:
 ```bash